bobula85/Evolutionary_Questing/README.md

 Based on research carried out by Jonathon Doran and Ian Parberry this project aims to use evolutionary mechanisms to procedurally generate quests for rpg games.
 The system, using the research mentioned above, breaks down quests into elements and uses these elements as genes in a genetic algorithm.
-These genes are then combined, based on player quest completion stats, to create new child quests which are utilized within UE4 to create in game quests

 There are areas of discussion based around system set up, such as population configuration, which are necessary but that i will not be discussed here.
-This information is available in the report attached to this repo so view/read it at your pleasure.
+This information is available in the report attached to this repo so view/read it at your leisure.

 The quests generation system is broken down into 5 distinct sections, Evaluation, Selection, Crossover, Mutation and Survival Selection which are listed and explained below: